Deploy to the Decentralized Web with IPFS

 00:12:02 - Anthony Campolo

 Yeah, right.
-And there are ways to manage permissions and controls and API keys and all that kind of stuff.
-Because even though it is a distributed network, you have a node that is a member of that network, and you can choose what to do with that node.
+And there are ways to manage permissions and controls and API keys and all that kind of stuff, because even though it is a distributed network, you have a node that is a member of that network, and you can choose what to do with that node.
 So that node can hide things from the rest of the network if you want, or that node can expose things to the whole network if you want.
-So this isn't saying that everything needs to be public and that you're just, like, putting all this to this giant network and have no control over what you're putting onto that network.
+This isn't saying that everything needs to be public and that you're just putting this all onto a giant network and have no control over what you're putting there.
 That's not the case at all.
-But it's set up in a way where if you want to have things be available on all of the nodes so that it's backed up and safe and all that, then you can do that.
-In terms of the question of, like, what is this for, what is it not for, it is right now being aimed at being, literally as it says on the tin, what we said IPFS stands for: Interplanetary File System.
+But it's set up in a way where, if you want to have things be available on all of the nodes so that you know it's backed up and safe and all that, then you can do that.
+In terms of the question of what this is for and what it isn't for, it is right now being aimed at being, literally as it says on the tin, what IPFS stands for: Interplanetary File System.

 00:13:05 - Anthony Campolo

-So it's a file system, it's a place to put your files.
+So it's a file system.
+It's a place to put your files.
 That's really how you should think about it.
 And that can be music, movies, anything like that.
-For us, we're going to be focusing on how do you put HTML files onto it?
-Because once you have an HTML file onto it, then you can just think about like it's a web server and you're exposing that to the Internet.
-So anything that you can do in HTML and CSS and JavaScript, you'll be able to do in this.
-I would say for today, right now, I would absolutely not put important mission critical applications that like customers will be using, because the network itself is still figuring out exactly how to be always reliable and up and stuff like that.
-So like the network, it doesn't really go down, but what happens is you have these gateways that give you access to the network and there's lots of different gateways that are being run by different companies.
-Like even Cloudflare has a gateway and there's various levels of quality and uptime that go along with all of these gateways.
-So, you know, this is something where I have always been interested in like kind of new up and coming tech.
+For us, we're going to be focusing on how you put HTML files onto it, because once you have an HTML file on it, then you can think about it like a web server and you're exposing that to the internet.
+So anything that you can do in HTML, CSS, and JavaScript, you'll be able to do in this.
+I would say, for today, right now, I would absolutely not put important, mission-critical applications on it that customers will be using, because the network itself is still figuring out exactly how to be always reliable and up and stuff like that.
+The network itself doesn't really go down, but what happens is you have these gateways that give you access to the network, and there are lots of different gateways being run by different companies.
+Even Cloudflare has a gateway, and there's various levels of quality and uptime that go along with all of these gateways.
+So this is something where I have always been interested in kind of new, up-and-coming tech.

 00:14:13 - Anthony Campolo

-And it's like, I'll play around with it, I'll show it to people.
-Like, as I've done this more and more, I've become like more and more conscious like always, always saying this is like a newer thing.
-This is not something that you should like completely rely on.
-Like it's like super, super established tech.
+And I'll play around with it, I'll show it to people.
+As I've done this more and more, I've become more and more conscious of always saying this is a newer thing.
+This is not something that you should completely rely on like it's super, super established tech.
 IPFS is five years beyond anything else I've ever talked about.
-So I'm talking about these things being like new and cutting edge and not production ready.
-This thing is the farthest from being production ready of anything I've ever promoted.
-So like, let me be very, very clear about that.
-This is cool, fun tech you should play around with and you should learn about because it's going to expand your mind and give you a taste of like what's to come.
-But this is not something you should really, really build a company on unless you feel comfortable becoming an expert on this.
+So when I'm talking about things being new and cutting-edge and not production-ready, this thing is the farthest from being production-ready of anything I've ever promoted.
+So let me be very, very clear about that.
+This is cool, fun tech you should play around with and learn about because it's going to expand your mind and give you a taste of what's to come.
+But this is not something you should really build a company on unless you feel comfortable becoming an expert on this.

 00:14:51 - Ben Myers

-Sure, yeah, yeah.
-Because, yeah, you'll be paying the cost of, you know, the APIs changing or the approaches, the protocols changing, and even just paying the cost of not yet having best practices.
-Right.
-Like when, when you're the tip of the arrow, you're, you're going to.
-Or tip of the spear, I think is the saying.
-Right.
-Like you, you're, you're going to encounter all of the pain points, so you're not necessarily going to overcome them the best possible way because no one knows how quite yet.
-That's.
-Yeah.
+Sure, yeah.
+Because you'll be paying the cost of the APIs changing, or the approaches and protocols changing, and even just paying the cost of not yet having best practices, right?
+When you're the tip of the arrow, or tip of the spear, I think is the saying, you're going to encounter all of the pain points, so you're not necessarily going to overcome them in the best possible way because no one knows how quite yet.

 00:15:24 - Anthony Campolo

-And that was in the...
-But the one killer feature that I would say today, right now, if you're thinking about this and what does make it different from anything else, is the idea of permanence.
-Because think about just the problem of link rot.
-Like, link rot is such a huge problem on the Internet because people will put up these websites and then maybe they'll change their URL or they'll go to a different hosting service.
-So if they change their domain entirely, then you have all these links that are out in the world that no longer work, but the content may still be there, it's just somewhere else.
+But the one killer feature that I would say today, right now, if you're thinking about this, and what does make it different from anything else, is the idea of permanence.
+Think about just the problem of link rot.
+Link rot is such a huge problem on the internet because people will put up these websites, and then maybe they'll change their URL or go to a different hosting service.
+If they change their domain entirely, then you have all these links out in the world that no longer work, but the content may still be there, just somewhere else.
 Or you may have something where there was some content that was really, really important that you wanted to save, but then someone changed it.
-And so the link is the same, but the content is different.
-Like, all of that stuff makes it almost impossible to use the Internet as a historical source, unless you're doing something like the Internet Archive, where they're constantly taking snapshots and uploading them.
+So the link is the same, but the content is different.
+All of that stuff makes it almost impossible to use the internet as a historical source unless you're doing something like the Internet Archive, where they're constantly taking snapshots and uploading them.
 So I would be very, very surprised if the Internet Archive does not at some point move to some kind of tech like this, because I think it really makes a lot of sense in a lot of ways.

 00:16:22 - Ben Myers

-But on the other token, that permanence seems like it could be something that's ripe for abuse, because, you know, I could put, like, doxing details out there, right?
+But on the other hand, that permanence seems like it could be something that's ripe for abuse, because I could put doxing details out there, right?
 And it's a lot harder to have that wiped, I guess.

 00:16:37 - Anthony Campolo

-Yeah, that's, and that's one of the biggest concerns with this tech, for sure, and it's going to be, I think, up to the gateways to kind of manage that.
-Because if something is on the network, if something's on IPFS, but the Internet gateway wants to block it, then they can do that because the gateways still have control over the traffic that's going in and out and all that kind of stuff.
-So if you want to kind of set this up in a way where it's a little more friendly to stuff like that, you're going to want to kind of stick with things like Cloudflare, because then you're still going to be going through these more centralized services.
-And this is a problem, it's like the problem of freedom itself.
+Yeah, and that's one of the biggest concerns with this tech, for sure, and it's going to be, I think, up to the gateways to kind of manage that.
+Because if something is on the network, if something's on IPFS, but the internet gateway wants to block it, then they can do that, because the gateways still have control over the traffic that's going in and out and all that kind of stuff.
+So if you want to set this up in a way where it's a little more friendly to stuff like that, you're going to want to stick with things like Cloudflare, because then you're still going to be going through these more centralized services.
+And this is a problem of freedom itself.
 The problem of freedom means that people are free to do bad things sometimes.
-So that's a real concern, and it's one that I need to kind of learn more about and how that's going to be mitigated by systems like this.
-I think for us, like, I just want to show it to web developers who are interested in this kind of stuff.
+So that's a real concern, and it's one that I need to learn more about, and how that's going to be mitigated by systems like this.
+I think, for us, I just want to show it to web developers who are interested in this kind of stuff.

 00:17:39 - Anthony Campolo

-And I would say that if you're kind of worried about like having your content, like docs and stuff like that, like people in like my, my general advice is that like be wary of what you put on the Internet, you know, and if you're always careful about what you put on the Internet, then you'll be less likely to be doxed.
-But otherwise it's like you, you got to find people you can trust that you share stuff with on the Internet and this is a huge societal wide problem that we're all going to have to kind of come to terms with at a certain point.
-And unfortunately I don't have a ton of great answers for.
+And I would say that if you're worried about having your content doxxed and stuff like that, my general advice is be wary of what you put on the internet.
+If you're always careful about what you put on the internet, then you'll be less likely to be doxxed.
+But otherwise, you've got to find people you can trust that you share stuff with on the internet, and this is a huge, society-wide problem that we're all going to have to come to terms with at a certain point.
+Unfortunately, I don't have a ton of great answers for it.

 00:18:14 - Ben Myers

-Yeah, and I think the caveat I've got is that like, even, even if you do like limit who you're trusting people with information on, right.
-Like, you know, you can still, you could, you could be the subject of a cyber attack or you could be like the subject of a revenge porn attack or something like that.
-Like someone who was unauthorized or someone you once upon a time trusted can like still put content out on the web that like you.
-Yeah, like, like you should, you should not be held responsible for that kind of stuff, I feel.
-And like anytime you talk about like permanence as like enshrining a thing on like a blockchain or you know, a distributed network or something like that.
-Right.
-Like these are things that you have to deal with is like, even when people are being their like their best, right.
-And not doing anything, you could fault them for like there are still going to be malicious actors who like will take advantage of systems like that to abuse them and do terrible things.
-Right.
-And I'm of the mindset that like an infrastructure and architecture like this absolutely needs ways to deal with that.
+Yeah, and I think the caveat I've got is that even if you do limit who you're trusting with information, you could still be the subject of a cyberattack, or a revenge-porn attack, or something like that.
+Someone who was unauthorized, or someone you once upon a time trusted, can still put content out on the web that you should not be held responsible for.
+And anytime you talk about permanence as enshrining a thing on a blockchain or a distributed network or something like that, these are things you have to deal with.
+Even when people are being their best, there are still going to be malicious actors who will take advantage of systems like that to abuse them and do terrible things.
+And I'm of the mindset that an infrastructure and architecture like this absolutely needs ways to deal with that.

 00:19:28 - Anthony Campolo